 Mike Lamb, Secretary

 Mike, who lives in Wales, has been with Pfizer for the past ten years.
 He has a background in web development, business management, and project management, and currently is the Director of Marketing Technology Strategy.

 Donna has taken on a range of leadership roles in the Australian Open Source community, sitting on boards and committees and organising events, such as DrupalSouth and DrupalDownunder.
-Donna instigated a campaign to Digitise The Dawn, Louisa Lawson's journal for Australian women.
-The Dawn is now available to all in the National Library Trove archive of Australian Newspapers.

 Steve Francia is a very active member of the open source community.
 He has been responsible for two of open source's largest projects as the Chief Operator of the Docker project and the Chief Developer Advocate of MongoDB, as well as creating some of the top community-based open source projects: Hugo, spf13-vim, Cobra and Viper.
 He has spoken all over the world delivering inspiring talks and workshops and has even organized a few conferences.
 He's written books for O'Reilly, blogs at http://spf13.com and tweets as @spf13.
 He's used Drupal since Drupal 4.
 He lives outside NYC and enjoys having fun outdoors with his wife and four children.

 With background in computer sciences and business administration, Vesa has been growing different professional services companies for most of the past 20 years.
 His latest company is one of the leading Drupal companies in the world, Wunderkraut.

 Currently Vesa works as an advisor for professional services companies, working together with a handful of companies globally at any given time, helping them take their business to the next level.
 He also does some work as an independent management consultant, helping organisations in digital transformation or in adapting agile management.